How to Perform Software Product Testing – Detailed Process and Methods with Examples

 Stage #1) Product Introduction

-Since this is the first time TrackFast would be going out into the market, the idea is to make a good first impression.
+Since this is the first time TrackFast will be going out into the market, the idea is to make a good first impression.
 So leave no stone unturned.
 Test everything and from every angle.
-In addition to that, lay the foundation for future testing.
+In addition, lay the foundation for future testing.

 A good test strategy at this point should include the following: